Kofi Attor

-Kofi Attor (born 3 December 1954) is a politician and member of the 4th Republic of Ghana, representing the Ho Central constituency in the Volta Region of Ghana.
+Kofi Attor (born 3 December 1954) is a politician and Ghana's Ambassador to Cuba.
+He was a member of the 4th Republic of Ghana, representing the Ho Central constituency in the Volta Region of Ghana.

 Education

 Kofi attended the Institute of Social Studies and obtained a master's degree in art and development studies.
 He attended The Hague in the Netherlands and the University of Ghana, obtaining a bachelor's degree and a B.A in political science.

 Career

 Kofi was an administrator, a lawyer and the former chief executive officer of Ghana Investment Fund for Electronic Communications (GIFEC).

 Political career

 Kofi is a member of the National Democratic Congress.
 He was elected to the first Parliament of the fourth Republic of Ghana on 7 January 1993 following his victory at the 1992 Ghanaian parliamentary election (held on 29 December 1992).
 He was elected as the member of Parliament for the Ho central constituency in the 3rd Parliament of the 4th Republic.
+He currently serves as Ghana's Ambassador to Cuba.
+He was sworn in on February 9th 2026 by President John Mahama.